jlablacker/GEOG5991-Portfolio/README.md

 This code does work.
 It has been created on a machine with the following specifications:

+Python 3.0
+Anaconda 3
+Windows 10 x64 bit
+8GB RAM

 and tested on a separate machine with the following sepecifications:

+Python 3.0
+Anaconda 3
+Windows 10 x64 bit
+6GB RAM

+The following known bugs exist

-1. A known bug is that when executed three windows are displayed.
+1. When executed three windows are displayed.